noralschimpf/Clique-Decision-Problem/README.md

 Other variants (such as Maximum Clique) are commonly related to communications, chemistry, and bioinformatics.

 ## Data
-For initial development, simple graphs are presented from the [Koblenz Network Collection](http://konect.cc/).
+For initial development,DIMACS Dataset via the [Network Data Repository](https://networkrepository.com/index.php).
-Additional data may be pulled from the [Network Data Repository](https://networkrepository.com/index.php).
+Additional data are collected via the [Koblenz Network Collection](http://konect.cc/).